Key Text: Gil Blas de Santillane

 Hugo’s knowledge of Makandal through Neufchâteau and Gil Blas means that Bug-Jargal is, despite its distance from the colony, a novel that reflects elements of the first-hand knowledge and experience of one of France’s most accomplished agricultural experts, and one who is clearly unable to explain the know-how employed in African medicine or poisonmaking.
 Scholarship has shown that the historical fiction of Bug-Jargal relies on a combination of sources scrambled to Hugo’s fictional needs, and those sources are mainly military memoirs.
-But, Neufchâteau’s presence indicates that Hugo has envisioned a different kind of revolution taking place--a new knowledge to which he is intimately connected and in conflict; the novel can be understood in terms of another kind of battlefield--one that Hugo explicitly names as the theater of African and European conflict and engagement: colonial soil (Hugo 2004, 31).
+But, Neufchâteau’s intervening footnote indicates that Hugo has envisioned a different kind of revolution taking place--a new knowledge to which he is intimately connected and in conflict; in this way, Gil Blas enables a reading of Bug-Jargal, a story of military conflict, in terms of another kind of battlefield--one that Hugo explicitly names as the theater of African and European conflict and engagement: colonial soil (Hugo 2004, 31).
 In this sense, Bug-Jargal is about and shaped through a war of knowledge production as much as military conflict.

 Cheney, Paul.
 Cul de Sac: Patrimony, Capitalism, and Slavery in French Saint-Domingue.
 Chicago: University of Chicago Press, 2017.

 Dillon, Elizabeth Maddock, and Kate Simpkins.
 “Makandal and Pandemic Knowledge: Literature, Fetish, and Health in the Plantationocene.”
 American Literature, no. 8780935 (October 6, 2020). https://doi.org/10.1215/00029831-8780935.

 Lesage, Alain-René, and François de Neufchâteau.
 1825.
 Histoire de Gil Blas